Rumiko Varnes

 Rumiko Varnes is an American voice actress of Japanese descent and is known to speak fluent Japanese.
-She is best known for her work in video games franchises such as Clock Tower, Tekken series, Unison: Rebels of Rhythm & Dance, Tekken 5, Chaos Break, Hard Edge, Shining Force Neo, Tekken 6, Blaster Master: Blasting Again and Pokkén Tournament.
+She is best known for her work in video games franchises such as Clock Tower, Tekken series, Unison: Rebels of Rhythm & Dance, Tekken 5, Chaos Break, T.R.A.G., Shining Force Neo, Tekken 6, Blaster Master: Blasting Again and Pokkén Tournament.

 Early life

 Rumiko was born in Los Angeles, California and she attended University of California, Los Angeles later she majored in linguistics.
 Then she went to Japan as a foreign exchange student to study at International Christian University at Tokyo and studied linguistic psychology.

 Career

 She was a student when she made her debut in The Dagger of Kamui as Chiomapp.
 Rumiko also voices commercials along with radio shows in Japanese and she is associated with Funimation.

 Personal life

 Rumiko lives at Los Angeles, California and Rumiko is half-Japanese also she works as a bilingual narrator.
 Rumiko is married and has a daughter who also did the motion capturing for Laura in Konami's popular horror video game Silent Hill 2.